 Pitfalls To Avoid:

 A priceless benefit of the Prompting Phase is the opportunity for you to truly facilitate the unleashing of children’s theories.
-A common pitfall at this stage is falling back on themes as a driver of curriculum.
+A common pitfall at this stage is falling back on themes as a driver of the curriculum.
 It is easy to make assumptions about children’s ideas and apply a topic or theme too quickly.
 It’s a major understanding, however, to separate our own ideas from those of the children.

 For example, if a classroom becomes interested in insects, it can be common to zero in on the “insect” theme.
 With effective prompting, however, you can expand the theme to include “things beneath my feet” – opening up an overarching idea that offers limitless possibilities (vs. a fixed, noun-based theme).